iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 #### Running a Stage Independently

-In some cases you may need to run a single stage in the pipeline, without running the depending stages.
-The `--single-item` (`-s`) flag allows to run the associated command of a single stage.
+In some cases you may need to run a stage without invoking its dependents.
+The `--single-item` (`-s`) flag allows to run the command of a single stage.

-> Example: If the pipeline has `extract`, `transform`, `train`, `evaluate`
+> 📬 If the pipeline has `extract`, `transform`, `train`, `evaluate` stages and
-> stages and you only want to run the transform stage to check its outputs, you
+> you only want to run the transform stage to check its outputs, you can do so
-> can do so by:
+> by:

 ```dvc
 $ dvc exp run --single-stage transform